 “O Florescer Da Voz” is a short documentary uncovering the story of Anastasia.
 A slave brought to Brazil from Africa.
 Exploring two modern day women becoming powerful references for the next generation of women.
 Using the voice as a tool for social transformation, and women’s empowerment.

 “Prudence” is about a dishonorably discharged World War II nurse, stricken by grief and crippling dementia.
 Who seeks out her beloved to dance with one last time.

-“O Florescer Da Voz” and “Prudence” will screen at the anniversary event in LA on October 25.
+“O Florescer Da Voz” and “Prudence” screened at the anniversary event in LA on October 25.

 We’ve all waited for “the one,” the one who catches our eye, the one who keeps our interest, the one who won’t expect us to trudge down that conventional path.
 “Annie Waits” tells the story of lust and disappointment as a twenty-something waits for her adult life to begin.

 Directed by Meg Campbell